miguelbeltrancastro/Export-to-Homebank/README.md

 3. You click the Export button and you will get a CSV file with the movements of the bank statement in the format that Homebank accepts for its imports

 ![Screenshot](/screenshot.png?raw=true "GUI screenshot")

+Read the Supported-Banks.md file to find the list of supported banks.